 I’ve always found eggplant to be a little bitter for my tastes, so I make sure to peel away all of the purple skin with a vegetable peeler, then dice it up and place it in a strainer with some salt to let the rest of the bitterness drain away.

-The wonderful people over at Frontier Natural asked me to develop this recipe for them using their own recipe for green curry sauce.
-Take the extra few minutes to make the curry from scratch – you won’t believe how easy it is and if will make your house smell amazing.
+This dish uses my Green Curry Sauce recipe.
+Take the extra few minutes to make the curry sauce from scratch – you won’t believe how easy it is and it will make your house smell amazing.

 Top with a few fresh bean sprouts for that added crunch and serve over steaming hot Jasmine Rice.
 Be sure to check out my post on how to make perfect rice every time!